ghoomfrog/universe/computer science/interlaced mantissa and exponent.md

 # Interlaced Mantissa and Exponent

-Interlaced Mantissa and Exponent (IME) is a rational number format based on standard floating point, where the size ratio between the mantissa and exponent is 3:1.
-It's designed to be convertible between bit sizes with no additional computations.
+Interlaced Mantissa and Exponent (IME) is a rational number format based on standard floating point, designed to be convertible between bit sizes with no additional computations.

 The format is a sequence of contiguous chunks composed of 3 mantissa bits followed by 1 exponent bit.
 The mantissa is the reversed concatenated mantissa bits, and the exponent is the unreversed exponent bits.
 Missing or excluded bits default to 0.